 \section{Complexity of Modern Hopfield Networks}

-This section explores key results regarding the circuit complexity of the computations involved in modern Hopfield networks.
-We begin with an analysis of the Hopfield attention matrix in Section~\ref{sub:computing_hopfield_attention_matrix}.
+In Section~\ref{sec:circuit_complexity}, we provide some fundamental definitions from circuit complexity theory.
+This section explores key results regarding the circuit complexity of the computations involved in Modern Hopfield Networks.
+Then, we begin with an analysis of the Hopfield attention matrix in Section~\ref{sub:computing_hopfield_attention_matrix}.
 In Section~\ref{sub:computing_hopfield_layer}, we delve into the computation of a single Hopfield layer.
 Section~\ref{sub:computing_common_blocks} extends the discussion to other components beyond the Hopfield layer.
 In Section~\ref{sub:computing_mhn}, we examine the modern Hopfield network.
-Finally, Section~\ref{sub:main_result_mhn} presents our main result: the circuit complexity bounds for modern Hopfield networks.
+Finally, Section~\ref{sub:main_result_mhn} presents our main result: the circuit complexity bounds for Modern Hopfield Networks.
 These findings form the basis for our main theorem on the expressive power of Hopfield networks.
-In Appendix~\ref{sub:circuit_complexity}, we provide fundamental definitions from circuit complexity theory.